Thank you for your interest in volunteering at the East Brunswick Public Library!

 TLC participants apply to volunteer at the library for two consecutive weeks from June to August.
 Each week your group works on a big program for the Youth Services department which is put on at the end of the week.
 If you wish to participate in this program, you must attend one of our three information sessions to be eligible for this program and to receive an application.
 TLC costs $10 for the duration of the program.

-Applications for the 2016 TLC program are now closed.
+Information Sessions for the 2017 TLC program are now open!

 Two consecutive weeks between from 10am-1pm each day for a total of 30 hours.